pranavl/ARwinss/README.md

 Development of a tracking system on an Android platform using the ARToolKit Augmented Reality Library.

 ##Synopsis
-This project uses the ARToolKit library to provide marker tracking capabilities.
+This project uses the ARToolKit library and OpenIGTLink protocol to provide marker tracking capabilities and two-way transfer between the headset and a client device.

 ##Motivation
 The goal of this project is to develop a head mounted display (HMD) for surgeons to use as a navigational aid during a procedure.